JeffDeCola/my-cheat-sheets/software/development/development-environments/software-install-methods-cheat-sheet/README.md

   * Need VM/Container software installed on machine
   * Configuration and provisioning can be tricky
   * Not really a good long term solution
+  * Find a new image for another version